pecknigel/trading-exchange-collaborative-learning/README.md

 As clients are developed you’ll be able to use those to try out the system.

-For now, or to try out backend layers directly, the best tool is an HTTP client such as:
+For now, or to work with backend layers directly, the best tool is an HTTP client such as:

 Postman
 [Download Postman](https://www.postman.com/downloads/)